Tennis Types Of Players

 The best way to beat an aggressive baseliner is to force the player towards the net, an area of the court that baseliners prefer to avoid at all costs.
 This can be done by hitting a series of drop shots, which are lightly hit shots in which the ball just barely travels over the net before bouncing on the opponent's side of the court.

 Since baseline players rarely find themselves near the net, they will often hit poor return shots when forced to make a beeline towards the center of the court to counteract a drop shot.
-From there, a simple shot in which the ball is skied over the head of the return player and landed in-bounds towards the very back of the court will almost always result in winning a point.
+From there, a simple shot in which the ball is skied over the head of the returning player and landed in-bounds towards the very back of the court will almost always result in winning a point.

 Counter punching is another defensive-centered strategy, in which players try to force their opponent's into making silly mistakes.
 Players that employ the counter punching strategy are true students of the game, studying their opponent's tendencies and movements leading up to the match.
 Knowing how the opponent is likely to react when faced with a certain type of shot is key to every counter punchers' success, in that it allows them to hit deep, high-arching return shots that often force the opponent into making a mistake because they are virtually impossible to hit with force and precision accuracy.